euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 		- expandable up to /16
 		- fit within 10.128.0.0/9 cider block
 	- Custom mode
+		- no default subnets created
+		- Full control of IP ranges and subnets
+		- regional IP allocation
+		- Expandable to any RFC 1918 size
+		- ranges cannot overlap between subnets of the same network
+		- an auto mode network can be migrated to cu
 - Subnetworks.
 Allow to segregate environment
 - Regions  and Zones. protection and high availability
 - IP Addresses, provide internal and external use along with granular IP address range selection